This is the online version of Elliott’s E-Mail. You can sign up here to receive the newsletter by email.

 Do you know enough about your airline passenger rights?

 Airlines claim we already have enough information about our rights as passengers.
 Consumer advocates don’t think so, and want airports to post “know your rights” posters in America’s airports.
 What do you think?
 Do you know enough about your legal rights when you fly?
 Can you think of a time when you were flying and didn’t know something, but wish you did?
+Please send me an email.
 As always, don’t forget include your full name, city and occupation.

 Greetings from Seattle